-Definition and Inherent Limitations of Internal Control over Financial Reporting
+Definition and Inherent Limitations of Internal Control over Financial ReportingAn entity's internal control over financial reporting is a process effected by those charged with governance, management, and other personnel.
+The objectives of internal control over financial reporting are to provide reasonable assurance that:

-An entity's internal control over financial reporting is a process effected by those charged with governance, management, and other personnel.
-The objectives of internal control over financial reporting are to provide reasonable assurance that (1) transactions are properly recorded, processed, and summarized to permit the preparation of financial statements in accordance with U.S. generally accepted accounting principles, and assets are safeguarded against loss from unauthorized acquisition, use, or disposition, and (2) transactions are executed in accordance with provisions of applicable laws, including those governing the use of budget authority, regulations, contracts, and grant agreements, noncompliance with which could have a material effect on the financial statements.
+- Transactions are properly recorded, processed, and summarized to permit the preparation of financial statements in accordance with U.S. generally accepted accounting principles, and assets are safeguarded against loss from unauthorized acquisition, use, or disposition, and - Transactions are executed in accordance with provisions of applicable laws, including those governing the use of budget authority, regulations, contracts, and grant agreements, noncompliance with which could have a material effect on the financial statements.